indeedeng/imhotep/docs/data-file-requirements.md

 #### time or unixtime field names

-If the field name is time or unixtime, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
+If the field name is `time` or `unixtime`, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
 A timestamp can be in seconds or milliseconds since Unix epoch time (UTC).
+By default, all times are GMT-6.

-NOTE: Because floating-point values are treated as strings, do not use floating-point values in a time or unixtime field.
-[Read more about floating-point values](#floating).
+NOTE: Do not use floating-point values in a `time` or `unixtime` field, because floating-point values are treated as strings.
+[Read more](#floating).

+If you don't include a `time` or `unixtime` field, the builder uses the start date of the [shard time range](#shard-timerange) as the timestamp for all of the documents in the file.

 #### Field names with the * suffix